In the culture of China the cyclic calendar was popular to record the

 However, since the later part of the Qing dynasty (second half

-find an earlier year than 1804 just deduct 60 years, or a multiple of
+find a year earlier year than 1804, in the table above, just deduct 60 years, or a multiple of

 60, from the western calendar year corresponding to the characters of